“‘Cause I’m as free as a bird nowAnd this bird you cannot change!”

 to pay attention to the present,

-Something unexpected hits us from above.
+Something unexpected doesn’t hit us from above,

 [And I’m never gonna dance again]

-what I’ve learned from where I’ve been,
+Sure, strategy is what I’ve learned from where I’ve been,

 how I’m planning for what’s ahead,